Gauleiter: Background and characteristics

 Approximately 125 men held the position of Gauleiter.
 Many shared a common background.
-Most of them, particularly during the early years, were drawn from the cadre of “old fighters” that had helped Hitler forge the Party during the Kampfzeit (Time of Struggle).
+Most of them, particularly during the early years, were drawn from the cadre of "old fighters" that had helped Hitler forge the Party during the Kampfzeit (Time of Struggle).
 Most had been born in the last decade of the 19th century and came of age during World War I. They had fought in the war, and afterward many served in the paramilitary Freikorps, battling Communists and other left-wing groups.
 Most had at least a secondary school education and many had some higher education.
 Many were teachers or commercial clerks.
 Though advanced degrees were rare, there were some Ph.D.s, lawyers, medical doctors and a dentist among their numbers.
 Most were middle class, with very few from the proletarian working class.
 Many experienced interrupted education and careers that were not resumed because of their war service.
-Drawn to right wing, anti-Semitic and völkisch organizations, they gravitated to the Nazi Party in the immediate post-war years.
+Drawn to right wing, antisemitic and völkisch organizations, they gravitated to the Nazi Party in the immediate post-war years.

 Those that were appointed in later years, particularly after the start of the Second World War, tended to be younger and better educated.
 Born in the first decade of the twentieth century, most were products of a later phase of the Party's development.
 They had some experience in the Party bureaucracy, either at the Gau level or in the Party Chancellery under Bormann, and were trained as administrators.

 Though their tenure in office fluctuated, once the geographical re-organizations and personnel instability of the early years had passed, it was not unusual for Gauleiters to remain in their posts until they died.
 Though a small number were removed for corruption, cowardice or other malfeasance, a handful also managed to remain in office throughout the entire 20 years from 1925 to 1945.

-Most Gauleiters were members of one or more of the Nazi Party's paramilitary units, the Sturmabteilung (SA), the Schutzstaffel (SS) or the National Socialist Motor Corps (NSKK) in which they usually carried the rank of Obergruppenführer.
-Gauleiters comprised one-third of the Nazi Party electoral list for the parliamentary election of 1928 and were among the first 12 Nazis elected.
+Most Gauleiters were members of one or more of the Nazi Party's paramilitary units, the Sturmabteilung (SA), the Schutzstaffel (SS) or the National Socialist Motor Corps (NSKK) in which they usually carried the rank of Obergruppenführer.Gauleiters comprised one-third of the Nazi Party electoral list for the parliamentary election of 1928 and were among the first 12 Nazis elected.
 After the Nazis came to power, Gauleiters routinely sat as deputies in the Reichstag.
 In addition, those whose Gaue were in Prussia were also made members of the Prussian State Council.
+This was a revised non-legislative advisory body established by Prussian Minister-president Hermann Göring in July 1933, and which replaced the earlier Prussian State Council, which had been the second chamber of the Prussian legislature.